su2code/su2code.github.io/_docs/Physical-Definition.md

 | --- | --- |
 | `EULER`, `NAVIER_STOKES`, `RANS`, `INC_EULER`, `INC_NAVIER_STOKES`, `INC_RANS`, `FEM_EULER`, `FEM_NAVIER_STOKES` | 7.0.0 |

+The following table depicts the reference values used by most of the solvers in SU2.
+The highlighted variables vary depending on the actual solver and the user input.

 | Variable | Unit | Reference |
 |---|---|---|
 | Length | $$m$$ | $$l_{ref} = 1$$ |